 Choose a quiet place for your puppy’s food and water bowls away from distractions and temptations like food prep areas and dining tables.

 Give your puppy three equal-sized meals each day.
-Establish a feeding routine or schedule by feeding him the same amount of food at the same times each day.
-This helps keep his digestive system regular, which can make housetraining easier.
+Establish a feeding routine or schedule by feeding him the same amount of food at the same times each day, which can make housetraining easier.